-The Delaware Basin Drilling Surveillance Plan (WP 02-PC.02) places specific emphasis on the nine-township area that includes the WIPP Site and provides data to build on the information presented in Appendix DEL of the Compliance Certification Application (CCA) (DOE 1996) and Appendix DATA of the Compliance Recertification Application (CRA) (DOE 2004).
+The Delaware Basin Drilling Surveillance Plan (WP 02-PC.02) places specific emphasis on the nine-township area which includes townships 21 through 23 South and ranges 30 through 32 East in Southeastern New Mexico, surrounds the WIPP Site, and provides data to build on the information presented in the Compliance Certification Application (CCA), Appendix DEL (DOE 1996) and the Compliance Recertification Application-2004 (CRA-2004), Appendix DATA (DOE 2004).

-2.0 2007 Updates
+2.0 2008 Updates

 The PA is required by 40 CFR §194.33 to consider disturbed case scenarios that include intrusions into the repository by inadvertent and intermittent drilling for resources.
-The probability of these intrusions is based on a future drilling rate of 46.8 boreholes per square kilometer per 10,000 years which was established for the 1996 CCA in Appendix DEL, and 52.5 boreholes per square kilometer for the 2004 CRA in Appendix DATA.
+The data provided in this report covers the period from September 1, 2007 to August 31, 2008.
+The probability of these intrusions is based on a future drilling rate of 46.8 boreholes per square kilometer per 10,000 years which was established for the CCA, Appendix DEL, and 52.5 boreholes per square kilometer for the CRA-2004, Appendix DATA.
 These rates are based on consideration of the record of drilling events in the Delaware Basin for the most recent 100-year period.
 The DOE models multiple types of human intrusion scenarios in the PA.
 These include both single intrusion events and combinations of multiple boreholes.